- How to analyze your sales process

 Well, the thing about prospecting is that it isn’t about finding people to sell to.
 It’s about finding the right people to sell your product to.

 Start by understanding who your ideal customer profile is and identify ways how to reach as many prospects that fit this profile.
-To do this, there are few simple questions you can ask, such as:
+To do this, there are few simple open-ended questions you can ask, such as:

 - What people are you most successful at selling to?